Quarterly Report For The Financial Period Ended 31 March 2025

 Please download the free Adobe Acrobat Reader to view these documents.

-Condensed Consolidated Statements Of Profit Or Loss For The Current Quarter And Year-To-Date
+Unaudited Condensed Consolidated Statements Of Profit Or Loss For The Quarter And Year-To-Date

 Income Statement